ejhammond/react-responsive-system/README.md

 );
 ```

-> Tip: if you're building a component library, just export the `ScreenClassProvider` for your users instead!
+> Tip: if you're building a component library, you'll want to export the `ScreenClassProvider` for your users to render in their apps!

 ### 3. useResponsiveProps in your components